Find Grad Schools

 Speaking: Talking to others to convey information effectively.

-In 2016, there was an estimated number of 19,400 jobs in the United States for Zoologist and Wildlife Biologist.
+There were about 19,400 jobs for Zoologist and Wildlife Biologist in 2016 (in the United States).
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Zoologist and Wildlife Biologist by 2026.
-There will be an estimated 1,900 positions for Zoologist & Wildlife Biologist per year.
+Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.

 undefined